gbif/dwc-dp/darwin-core-data-package-guide.md

 ### 1.2 Audience (non-normative)

 This guide is intended for biodiversity data providers, curators, aggregators, researchers, software implementers, and standards developers who prepare or consume datasets using Darwin Core.
-It assumes familiarity with CSV/TSV tabular data but not with Frictionless specifications.
-Where helpful, it references relevant parts of the Frictionless documentation and the Darwin Core standard.
+It assumes familiarity with CSV/TSV tabular data but not with the Frictionless Data Package specification (hereafter referred to as “Data Package”).
+Where helpful, it references relevant parts of the Data Package documentation and the Darwin Core standard.

 ### 1.3 Associated Documents (non-normative)